Scheduling with Gaps: New Models and Algorithms: Preliminaries

 For each gap scheduling problem we can then consider the corresponding hitting-set problem.
-For example, we may want to compute a hitting set where the maximum gap in $H$ is minimized.
+For example, minimizing the number of gaps in a schedule translates into a minimum-cardinality hitting set for a collection of intervals.
+It is well known (folklore) that this problem can be solved with a greedy algorithm in time $O(n\log n)$: Initialize $H=\emptyset$.
+Then, going from left to right, at each step locate the earliest-ending interval $I_j$ not yet hit by the points in $H$ and add $d_j$ to $H$.

 These interval-hitting problems are conceptually easier to deal with than their discrete counterparts.
-As we show, some algorithms for interval-hitting problems extend to the corresponding gap scheduling problems, while for other the discrete cases require different techniques.
+As we show, some algorithms for interval-hitting problems extend to their corresponding gap scheduling problems, while for other these discrete variants require different techniques.